 General Management (MBA)

-Plymouth State University offers a Master of Business Administration (MBA) program in General Management for students who hold a baccalaureate degree and would like to gain a strategic, in-depth understanding of business to support their personal and professional goals.
+Plymouth State University offers a Master of Business Administration (MBA) program in General Management for students who have earned a bachelor's degree and would like to gain a strategic, in-depth understanding of business to support their personal and professional goals.
 The MBA learning experience is a stepping stone to higher levels of intellectual and career growth, and PSU offers the program in two formats.
-The MBA program can be completed entirely online, or face to face through PSU's 4+1 cohort option which starts in the summer semester of each year.
-The 4+1 cohort model is designed to be taken full-time and can be completed in one year.
-The online program can be taken at a full-time or part-time rate, the part-time rate can be completed in 2.5 years.
+The Online MBA can be completed on a full-time or part-time basis, and admission is on a rolling basis for all semesters.
+The MBA 4+1 Cohort option starts in the summer semester of each year as a full-time program that can be completed in one year.

 PSU’s MBA in General Management is accredited by NECHE (New England Commission of Higher Education) and ACBSP (Accreditation Council for Business Schools and Programs).